arh-eu/gds-cpp-messages/README.md

 ### Saving messages

 Every message has the `to_string()` method inherited through the `Packable : Stringable` classes.
-You can use these to save the messages.
-Binary contents are represented as their size in these, so an image is displayed as `<2852 bytes>` instead of the bytes themselves.
+You can use these to save the messages in a JSON-like format.
+Binary contents are represented as their size in these, so an image is displayed as `<2852 bytes>` instead of the raw bytes.

 ### Handling errors